drewhibbard/COVID-19/README.md

 I will use Plotly to create interactive visuals of world data, and also create a Tableau Dashboard with data that goes down to the county level.

 The COVID Tracking Project does not have county-level data, but does include useful info on hospitalizations, ventilators, and ICUs.

+Check out the dashboard yourself at my [Tableau Public](https://public.tableau.com/profile/drew.hibbard#!/)!